Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Related Work

-The equivalence between the gradient sample covariance $\Vec{C_0}$ and the Hessian matrix of the loss $\Vec{H}$ is an approximation that frequently appears in the literature \cite{Jastrzebski.2017, Zhang.2019, Liu.2021}.
-Numerous theoretical arguments have indicated that when the output of a neural network closely matches the example labels, these two matrices should be similar \cite{Martens.2014, Jastrzebski.2017, Sagun.2018, Zhang.2018, Zhu.2019}.
-However, even a slight deviation between network predictions and labels can theoretically disrupt this relationship, as highlighted by Thomas et al. \cite{Thomas.2020}.
-Despite this, empirical observations suggest a strong alignment between the gradient sample covariance and the Hessian matrix near a minimum.
+The assumption of a strong alignment between the gradient sample covariance $\vec{C_0}$ and the Hessian matrix of the training loss function $\vec{H}$ is widely used in the literature \cite{Jastrzebski.2017, Zhang.2019, Liu.2021}.
+Various theoretical arguments suggest that when a neural network's output closely matches the example labels, these two matrices should be similar \cite{Jastrzebski.2017, Sagun.2018, Zhang.2018, Zhu.2019, Martens.2014}.
+However, as highlighted by Thomas et al.~\cite{Thomas.2020}, even slight deviations between network predictions and labels can theoretically disrupt this relationship.
+Nevertheless, empirical observations often reveal a strong alignment between the gradient sample covariance and the Hessian matrix near a minimum.

-Zhang et al. \cite{Zhang.2019} pursued this line of thought and evaluated the assumption numerically.
-They examined both matrices in the context of a particular basis that presents both high and low curvature across different directions.
-Their findings indicated a close match between curvature and gradient variance in a given direction for a convolutional image recognition network, and a reasonably good relationship for a transformer model.

-Meanwhile, Thomas et al. \cite{Thomas.2020} presented both a theoretical argument and empirical evidence across different architectures for image recognition.
-Although they did not discover an exact match between the two matrices, they did observe a proportionality between them, indicated by a high cosine similarity.

-Xie et al. \cite{Xie.2021} also conducted an investigation with an image recognition network.
-In the eigenspace of the Hessian matrix, they plotted entries within a specific interval against corresponding entries from the gradient sample covariance and found a close match.
+Zhang et al.~\cite{Zhang.2019} investigated this assumption numerically.
+They analyzed both matrices in a specific basis that exhibits varying curvature across different directions.
+Their findings showed a close correspondence between curvature and gradient variance along a given direction in a convolutional image recognition network, and a reasonably good relationship in a transformer model.
+Similarly, Thomas et al.~\cite{Thomas.2020} provided both theoretical arguments and empirical evidence across different image recognition architectures.
+While they did not find an exact match between the two matrices, they observed a proportionality indicated by a high cosine similarity.
+Xie et al.~\cite{Xie.2021} also explored this relationship using an image recognition network.
+In the eigenspace of the Hessian matrix, they plotted entries within a specific interval against corresponding entries from the gradient sample covariance and observed a close match.